 Stop Smoking now!

 If you smoke, it is time to quit.
-If you don’t smoke, it is important to never start.
+If you don’t smoke, it is important to never start and avoid exposure to secondhand smoke as much as you can.
 Smoking can double your chances of developing macular degeneration.
-Smoking exposes you to a variety of dangerous chemicals and free radicals, all of which can cause damage to the cells and prevent essential nutrients from getting to the retina.
+It exposes you to a variety of dangerous chemicals and free radicals, all of which can cause damage to the cells and prevent essential nutrients from getting to the retina.

 Greens, and more greens, eat them as often as you are able.

 Leafy greens like kale and spinach are loaded with vitamins and antioxidants.
-Other foods to add to your diet include those that are rich in lutein and zeaxanthin, such as egg yolk, orange/yellow peppers, broccoli, squash, grapes, and kiwi.
+Other foods to add to your diet include those that are rich in lutein and zeaxanthin, such as egg yolk, orange/ yellow peppers, broccoli, squash, grapes, and kiwi.
+Colorful fruits such as oranges and berries, as well as nuts and seeds, are also good for the eyes.
 Don’t forget to add fatty fish like tuna, salmon, and mackerel.
+These foods are rich in omega-3 fatty acids, lutein, zinc, and vitamins C and E, which are essential for protecting your body against free radical-related cellular damage, often associated with several eye diseases, including macular degeneration.

 Of course, wear quality sunglasses!
 We all know that, right?

 When you head outside, you need to protect your eyes from UV ray damage.
-Extended exposure to the sun can cause damage to the retina.
-It is recommended to wear a pair of sunglasses that are equipped with the UV 400 label.
+Extended exposure to the sun can cause damage to the retina and can significantly contribute to the development of macular degeneration.
+Hence, it is recommended to wear a pair of sunglasses that are equipped with the UV 400 label.
+Additionally, consider wearing a wide-brimmed hat when you are out in the sun to provide additional shade and reduce the exposure of your eyes to harmful UV radiation.